The Classic Sheath Dress That Defies Time

 The Versatility Of The Sheath Design

 The sheath is elegant, feminine, yet can be a very practical style for business.
 Although it has a figure-hugging design, the sheaths style provides the most figure types a slimming silhouette.
 It also flatters the waistline and can provide most women that well sought after hourglass figure.
 The long lines skim over the figure and can be worn comfortably by most figure types.

-In the workplace, the sheath gives its wearer a polished look, with its hemline at or below the knee, and slightly scooped neckline it offers a professional look.
-The sleeve of the workplace should be comfortable.
+In the workplace, the sheath gives its wearer a polished look, with its hemline at or below the knee, and slightly scooped neckline it offers a wonderful professional look.
+The sleeve of the workplace sheath should be comfortable.
 Such as or three quarter length sleeve or a long sleeve that ends at the wrist.
 The cap sleeve is also a great choice for work and can be easily layered by adding a jacket or a sweater.
 The formal or evening styled sheath dress, as a rule, will possess a deeper cut neckline, and in some cases a shorter hemline.
 The deeper cut neckline is a great frame for a statement necklace or a simple strand of pearls.

 Just who is responsible for designing the first sheath dress